jboero/enablementlab/README.md

 The AWS provider is configured to read the default credentials for a file.
 Right now is on main/aws.tf, but it will be turned into a variable in the future.

+Note you should also have a look at main/vars.tf and make sure the variables reflect your environment.
+All in all, the files you may need to edit are:

+- modules/students/files/ (add vault enterprise zip)
+- main/aws.tf
+- main/vars.tf

 From the main directory, 'terraform apply'

 A key is deployed to login into each ec2-user, but each student can login using his username and 'hashicorp' as password.
 There is also a guide with a set of exercises you can run in this lab for enablement.